Curriculum/philosophy

 If the kids are really interested these units will go on for quite a long time.
 If the kids are *eh* about the topic we just finish what I originally plan or even cut it short if they really aren’t into it.
 My goal is to introduce the important bits, not drill them ad nauseum.
 If they aren’t interested we generally let it go.

-The kids take extracurriculars, one at a time generally since I have three kids :) .
-Currently K is taking Jazz, M is taking ballet and B is in breakdancing.
-K will be taking Jazz, lyrical and cheer in the fall, B wil continue in breaking and M also does therapeutic horseback riding spring-fall.
+The kids take extracurriculars, one at a time generally since I have three kids 🙂 .
+Currently K is taking Cheer, M is taking Lyrical and B is in breakdancing.
+K also teaches cheer to 3-5 yos and helps me teach the older kids.
 Our homeschool group will get the kids together at the park or inside to *hang out* and I make it a point to get the kids there when they do.
 I am not one who believes that peers are more important then family but I also respect my kids need to be around other kids their age.